AhmedH10/AI-Chat-Web-App/README.md

 3. Run the following commands **in order**:

-4. Replace .env.example to .env only.
+4. Remove the spaces from the API key on the .env file.

 ```bash
 cd server